Cobord/TypeSafe_Tensors/README.md

 [![build](https://github.com/bgavran/TypeSafe_Tensors/actions/workflows/build.yml/badge.svg)](https://github.com/bgavran/TypeSafe_Tensors/actions/workflows/build.yml)

-TLDR; like numpy, but with types and the ability to manipulate tree-shaped arrays
+> TLDR; numpy, but with types, and the ability to manipulate tree-shaped arrays

 This is framework for pure functional tensor processing, implemented in Idris 2.
 It
 * Is **type-safe**: tensor indexing and contractions fail at compile time if types do not match
 * **implements non-cubical tensors**: tensors of trees and streams are supported, instead of just arrays
-* **is made with ergonomics in mind**: it aims to provide the standard numpy/Pytorch interface to the user in a purely functional language with first-class types
+* **is made with ergonomics in mind**: it aims to provide the standard NumPy/PyTorch interface to the user in a purely functional language with first-class types

 At the moment its main purpose is to enable rapid prototyping of structured neural network architectures.
 It is currently expressive enough to [implement generalised cross-attention](https://github.com/bgavran/TypeSafe_Tensors/blob/main/src/Architectures/Attention.idr#L10) originally described in [Generalised Transformers using Applicative Functors](https://glaive-research.org/2025/02/11/Generalized-Transformers-from-Applicative-Functors.html).
-It is in very early stages of development, and not yet performant.
+It is in very early stages of development, and **not yet performant**.
 Down the line its goal is to achieve performance not at the expense of compositionality, but because of it.
 See more in the section [below](#Goal-and-technical-details).

 * [Examples](#Examples)